 Is GitHub Actions Down?
-Check the current GitHub Actions status

 GitHub Actions is operational

-IsDown pulls data from GitHub's status page every few minutes and collects user-reported issues.
-Refresh the page to see if there are any updates.
+IsDown pulls data from the official status page every few minutes and collects user-reported GitHub Actions issues.

-This chart displays the number of user-reported issues over the past 24 hours, grouped into 20-minute intervals.
+This chart displays the number of user-reported GitHub Actions problems over the past 24 hours, grouped into 20-minute intervals.
 It's normal to see occasional reports, which may be due to individual user issues rather than a broader problem.
-We only consider an issue widespread if there are multiple reports within a short timeframe.

-Latest user comments about GitHub Actions problems
+Latest user comments about GitHub Actions issues

 • A